Update, July 1, 2014: All this is official now, pending just a couple more moves. The TV realignment era is now juuust about completely dead.

 * ODU had a program decades ago, which it restarted in 2009.

-16. Martin Rickman lost his mind.
+16. All of this forced my friend Martin Rickman to lose his mind.

 SB Nation's own has spent about a year now dwelling in a Twitter world of desperately friendly good vibes and earnest assertions of ACC kinship and warmth.
 Here was his manifesto, released just after Notre Dame sort of joined the ACC and sort of didn't.